-8 understanding and familiarity with concept of Gender and its intersection with class, caste, religion and region.
-It also intends to make aware about the process of socialization at home and school.
-The Course will help in creating awareness and understanding of laws dealing with aspects of gender.
+Course will help in creating awareness and understanding of laws dealing with aspects of gender.
 It plays a crucial role in identifying structural inequalities and bridging the gap between the formal legal regime and the implementation of progressive laws across the societies Unit 1 Gender, School and Society A Gender Patriarchy, power, resources and opportunities, sex В A brief introduction to feminist theories: radical, liberal, psychoanalyst, socialist and Marxist. С Different Schools of feminist thought in the Indian contest- National and regional feminist thoughts.
-Unit 2 Gender Socialization A Social Construction of Gender Socialization in the family and at school, occupation and identity (identities largely unavailable to women such as farmer, scientist etc.) stereotypes about girls and women prevalent in the society, media and literature В Gender and its intersection with poverty, caste, class, religion, disability, and region (rural, urban and tribal areas) С Essential zed male and female identities and the introduction to third gender; discourse of LGBT Unit 3 Gender and School A Girls as learners, hidden curriculum (teacher attitudes, expectations and peer culture) В Epistemological Issues in mathematics, social sciences and life sciences using
+Unit 2 Gender Socialization A Social Construction of Gender Socialization in the family and at school, occupation and identity (identities largely unavailable to women such as farmer, scientist etc.) stereotypes about girls and women prevalent in the society, media and literature stereotypes about give and women prevalent in the society, media and interatare В Gender and its intersection with poverty, caste, class, religion, disability, and region (rural, urban and tribal areas) С Essential zed male and female identities and the introduction to third gender; discourse of LGBT Unit 3 Gender and School A Girls as learners, hidden curriculum (teacher attitudes, expectations and peer culture) D Epistemological Issues in mathematics, social sciences and life sciences using gender as В a lens, subject choice made in Grade XI and its relation with gender С Gendered representations in textbooks (illustrations and text), policy interventions in school education, construct of gender in national curriculum frameworks, teacher in India: an analysis using gender as a lens.